 Watching your young child grow up so quickly can be bittersweet, one minute you’re celebrating his first steps and his first words, then you blink and, gasp, your child is ready for his first day of school!

 When the time comes for a child to start preschool, parents often wonder: May it be best if I enrolled my child part-time?
 He’s still so young; there’s plenty of time for school!
 Does he really need to go five days a week?
 Isn’t it better to let him stay home a few days during the week?
 I’d love to still have him with me too!

-So why do we insist on a five-day schedule for three-year-olds?
+So why do we recommend a five-day schedule for three-year-olds?
 The answer is simple: In our experience, preschoolers need the consistency of attending school every day to benefit optimally from their Montessori experience.

 Part-time students don’t derive the full benefit from the Montessori environment as they never really get settled down in a consistent routine.
 I once worked at a Montessori school where students were given the option of attending part-time for just three days a week.
 After a while, I began to observe a great difference between the part-time students and the full-time students who came to school five days a week: The part-time students appeared to spend much of their time aimlessly wandering around the classroom, while the full-time students were actively engaged in lessons on the floor or at a table, working independently, working with a classmate, or working with a teacher.

 In Montessori, we empower children to choose work on their own and to concentrate on their work.
 This voluntary choice, this child-initiated concentration is at the heart of the amazing academic achievements that astound adults, and one of the key aspects of motivation in Montessori.
 However, the part-time students I observed rarely had this drive; they didn’t seem to know what to do, or which lessons or materials to select.
 Their days often went by without even one episode of concentration.